WHAT ARE THE BENEFITS OF HOLISTIC THERAPY IN REHABILITATION

 Therefore, it offers the patient a wide range of therapeutic options to choose from.
 If one therapy doesn't work or bring the desired results, they use another until they come up with the best treatment for them.

 For example, if a patient doesn't like acupuncture, massage, or yoga may be used the next time to ease the pain.
 When patients discover therapies that work well for them, they adopt the use of the treatment as a way to cope with cravings and influence.

 It acknowledges the individual's physical health.

-A holistic therapy cater’s for the patient’s drug addiction through physical treatment that involves detoxification of the body system plus other fitness and dietary measures.
+A holistic therapy cater’s to the patient’s drug addiction through physical treatment that involves detoxification of the body system plus other fitness and dietary measures.

-Acupuncture, yoga and massage are useful in a holistic approach in treating the patient’s physical pain and aches associated with the addiction and withdrawal symptoms.
+Acupuncture, yoga, and massage are useful in a holistic approach to treating the patient's physical pain and aches associated with the addiction and withdrawal symptoms.
 The physical treatment works with the patient’s body rather than against it.

 It also includes therapies to help the patient repair the damage that addiction has done to their bodies through healthy eating habits.
 It helps the patient realize that their physical health is crucial for their recovery.

 It caters to the patient's mental health.

 Addiction is not only a drug substance disorder but also a psychological disorder.
 It affects the mind through withdrawal symptoms such as stress, depression, anxiety, schizophrenia, bipolar disorders, and other mental illnesses.

 A holistic approach acknowledges the health of the patient's mind through individual or group therapeutical sessions.
 Most addictions result from backgrounds where there is emotional or physical abuse and therapy helps the patients to deal with underlying psychological problems that led them to addiction, for example, trauma.